Brandon Fernandes: Churchill Brothers

-Brandon signed for the newly re-instated I-League club Churchill Brothers for the 2016-17 I-League season.
+Brandon signed for the newly re-instated I-League club Churchill Brothers for the 2016–17 I-League season.
 After missing out on large portions of the previous two years through injury, Brandon would have a very active season as he appeared 15 times in the league for Churchill where he would score 3 goals and would finish as the highest provider of assists with 7 assists.
 The high point of his season would be the game against Chennai City where he would assist 4 times and score once in a 6–1 win for his team.
 He would also play in the Federation Cup but could not help his team qualify for the semi-finals.

 Goa

-Fernandes was drafted in by Goa for the 2017–18 Indian Super League season at a cost of ₹2,750,000.
+Fernandes was drafted in by Goa for the 2017–18 Indian Super League at a cost of ₹2,750,000.
 He would play 15 times for his club and provide 4 assists during the season in the league, and score twice in the Super Cup as Goa was eliminated by East Bengal in the cup competition.
 On 24 January 2018, he signed a new contract with FC Goa, keeping him at the club until 2020.

 During the 2018–19 season, Brandon was an integral part of the Sergio Lobera's system, playing primarily on the left side of midfield as his team finished second the league on head-to-head ruling.
 Goa would be defeated in the play-off final by Bengaluru as he ended the season with 3 goals and 4 assists.
 He was also part of Goa's 2019 Super Cup winning team, where he scored thrice in the competition, including the final.

 Fernandes continued with Goa for the 2019–20 season, primarily on the left side of midfield as Hugo Boumous moved to the attacking midfielder role to play behind Coro.
 He scored twice and assist 7 times in 17 appearances in the season, finishing as the highest assisting Indian player in the league once again.

 2020–2021

 On 10 April 2021, Fernandes signed a new three-year contract with Goa, keeping him at the club until 2024.
 On 20 April 2021, Fernandes assisted Edu Bedia to score the first ever goal by an Indian club in the AFC Champions League's group stage, despite his team losing the game against Persepolis.
-On 26 April 2021, Fernandes again assisted Ortiz for a draw in AFC Champions League against Al Rayyan.
+On 26 April 2021, Fernandes again assisted Ortiz for a 1–1 draw in their last AFC Champions League game against Qatari club Al Rayyan.

+Return to Mumbai City

+On 1 June 2024, Fernandes joined Mumbai City on a three-year contract, with an option to extend by a further season.
+He made his second debut for the club in their first league match of the season, away against Mohun Bagan SG as an 85th-minute substitute for Jeremy Manzorro, as Mumbai went on to fight back from 2-0 down to draw the game 2-2.